Arahura (twin screw ship): Maiden voyage

 The Arahura sailed from Greenock to London on 13 July 1905.
 She left London for New Zealand via Hobart on 19 July 1905 arriving in Dunedin on 10 September 1905.

 Her Chief Officer, Mr. Dooely, recorded the passage.
 She left Greenock on 13 July, and had fine weather down channel.
 They landed the pilot at Waterford, and continued the voyage the next day experiencing light winds, with fine weather across the Bay of Biscay.
 The ship at St Vincent in the Cape de Verde group on 23 July where it took in a supply of coal.
 Leaving on 24 July her passage across the north-east trade belt was marked by fine weather.
 They crossed the equator on 29 July in longitude 11.30 W. From there they had moderate south easterly winds.
 On 3 August they crossed the Greenwich Meridian and rounded the Cape of Good Hope on 10 August.
-Crossing the Southern Ocean they very boisterous weather, particularly in the vicinity of the Kerguelen Islands.
+Crossing the Southern Ocean they had very boisterous weather, particularly in the vicinity of the Kerguelen Islands.
 From there they had more mode-rate weather, and arrived at Albany, Western Australia on 28 August, took in a supply of coal, and left again on 29 August.
 They had moderate weather until passing the island of Tasmania.
 They then encountered heavy gales followed by strong easterly winds until she made Foveaux Strait.
 From there until Dunedin they encountered fresh north easterly winds with thick weather.

-The ship's officers on the maiden voyage were Captain Lambert, Chief Officer Mr Dooely formerly of the Antarctic discovery ship Morning, second officer Mr Thomson, third officer Mr Borlase, Chief Engineer Mr Scott, second engineer Mr Beveridge, third engineer Mr McAndrew, forth engineer Mr Low, and Chief Steward Mr Levy.
+The ship's officers on the maiden voyage were Captain Lambert, Chief Officer Mr Dooely formerly of the Antarctic discovery ship Morning, second officer Mr Thomson, third officer Mr Borlase, Chief Engineer Mr Scott, second engineer Mr Beveridge, third engineer Mr McAndrew, fourth engineer Mr Low, and Chief Steward Mr Levy.

 New Zealand service

 As a Union vessel she provided a passenger and cargo service between Wellington, Nelson, and the West Coast.
 She was initially used on the Wellington Nelson route before being used on the Wellington, West Coast run.
 In 1916 she was moved to the Wellington, Napier, Gisborne, Auckland run.
-She returned to the Wellington Nelson Piction run in October/November 1920, but later returned to the Napier Gisborne Auckland run.
+She returned to the Wellington Nelson Picton run in October/November 1920, but later returned to the Napier Gisborne Auckland run.

 On 14 November 1925 Arahura was transferred to the Anchor Shipping Company.
-It operated on the company's Wellington to Nelson service until 1949.
+She operated on the company's Wellington to Nelson service until 1949.